 How is Eustachian tube obstruction diagnosed in Turkey?

-Your doctor will ask how you feel and will carefully examine your ear canals, tympanic membrane, nose and throat for signs of inflammation and mucus buildup.
-A recent infection with the flu, a cold, or a sinus infection is often enough to diagnose a eustachian tube obstruction.
-If symptoms persist, recur, or worsen, your doctor may want to check for other problems that may lead to pain, ear fullness, and hearing changes.
+Your doctor will ask you how you're feeling and will carefully examine your ear canals, eardrum, nose and throat for signs of inflammation and mucus buildup.
+A recent infection with the flu, common cold, or sinus infection is often enough to diagnose Eustachian tube blockage.
+If symptoms persist, recur, or worsen, your doctor may want to check for other problems that may be causing the pain, ear fullness, and auditory changes.
 Tests may include:

 This test measures hearing abilities.
 You will hear sounds sent by the audiologist and press a button to indicate when you hear something that the audiologist determines how blockage in the eustachian tube affects hearing.